lipanski/mockito/README.md

 ### Linter

-Mockito uses [clippy](https://github.com/rust-lang/rust-clippy) as a linter.
+Mockito uses [clippy](https://github.com/rust-lang/rust-clippy) and it should be run always on the minimum supported Rust version, in order to ensure backwards compatibility.

 Install `clippy`: